Support structures for people with disabilities

 0 to 20 years

-Medical and social support services
+Medical, social, and healthcare support services

 Structures in France

-Authorized spaces per year
+Places authorized per year

 Main source of funding